OlegKunitsyn/ecblunit/README.md

 * Zowe command-line interface

 #### z/OS account
 Obtain an access to a mainframe for training purposes, free of charge.
-[Register at IBM](https://www-40.ibm.com/events/wwe/ast/mtm/cobolvscode.nsf/enrollall?openform) and and follow the instructions.
-You'll be forwarded to [Open Mainframe Project Slack workspace](https://openmainframeproject.slack.com) get a password.
+[Register at IBM](https://www.ibm.com/events/wwe/ast/mtm/cobolvscode.nsf/enrollall) and follow the instructions.
+You'll receive a registration email with USER ID e.g. *Z82698*, IP address e.g. *192.86.32.250* and PORT e.g. *10443*.
+For generating the password, you need to login on [Open Mainframe Project Slack workspace](https://openmainframeproject.slack.com).
+After logging in add `zih` app via `Apps` menu and post `zih` a message e.g. *Hi*.
+The app will ask your e-mail address and userid that you have received.
+Post these details one by one and the app will create your PASSWORD for the next step.

 #### Zowe CLI
 [Zowe](https://www.zowe.org) is an open-source framework that allows teams to manage, control, script, and develop on the mainframe, a part of the [Open Mainframe Project](https://www.openmainframeproject.org).
 Zowe provides a Command-Line Interface that lets you interact with the mainframe from your machine.